-The RPP Flyweight Loading Gate greatly reduces the effort required to stoke your Marlin.
+The RPP Flyweight lever action Loading Gate greatly reduces the effort required to stoke your Marlin.
 It's a masterfully tuned, competition grade part right out of the gate.
 SASS approved.

 Starting with a massive reduction in spring weight, the RPP gate requires only about 1.5 lbs. of force to open fully, while the factory loading gate can require in excess of 5 lbs.